The Rocky Horror Picture Show: Let's Do the Time Warp Again (soundtrack)

 The Rocky Horror Picture Show: Let's Do the Time Warp Again is the original soundtrack album to the 2016 remake of the 1975 cult classic film The Rocky Horror Picture Show.
 The soundtrack was released by Columbia Records (as Ode Sounds & Visuals), and produced by Grammy Award-nominated songsmith Cisco Adler.
 In addition to playing Columbia, Annaleigh Ashford also provided backup vocals for "Science Fiction / Double Feature", and its reprise.

-Victoria Justice's cover of "Toucha, Toucha, Toucha, Touch Me" was released as a promotional single on September 15, 2016, when the album was available for pre-order on iTunes.
-Similarly, "Over at the Frankenstein Place" by Justice with Ryan McCartan and Reeve Carney was released on October 7.
+"The Time Warp", performed by Reeve Carney, Christina Milian, Tim Curry, and Annaleigh Ashford, was released on August 16, 2016, when the album became available for pre-order on iTunes.
+Victoria Justice's "Toucha, Toucha, Toucha, Touch Me" came out on September 15.
+"Over at the Frankenstein Place" sung by Justice, Ryan McCartan, and Carney was released on October 6.
+"Sweet Transvestite", by Laverne Cox and McCartan, and "Science Fiction/Double Feature", by Ivy Levan, were also among the total of five songs available for download before the full soundtrack release.